Complaints about Schools

 The school's response to a complaint will be based on the policies agreed by its governing body and will try to be fair to everyone concerned.
 You should bear in mind that the school might not agree with your view of a particular situation.

-In order to make sure that things go smoothly, it is important that you are courteous and polite when you contact the school.
+To make sure that things go smoothly, you must be courteous and polite when you contact the school.

 After trying all other ways, you may decide to make a formal complaint to the school's governing body.